Retirement Day

 Answer: A thorough search on the internet did not reveal much information about the very early beginnings of the Canadian deposit brokerage industry.
 I believe that if it was written down, it may have been lost in the sands of time.

-Therefore I have cobbled together some of the history that I’ve collected over the years by speaking to one of the early founders and I recall some of the stories from the “old-timer” deposit brokers now long retired.
+Therefore I have cobbled together some of the history that I’ve collected over the years by speaking to one of the early founders and I recall some of the stories from the “old-timer” deposit brokers now long since retired.

 I became a GIC broker in 1992 but started my career in 1987 as a stockbroker.
 Although stockbrokers had mainframe computers back then, I got to see the installation of the very first personal computers - sporting huge 20 meg hard drives and monochrome (choice of green or amber!) screens in 1987 and 1988.

-GIC brokers were far smaller operations and there were no mainframe computers or personal computers until the very early 1990’s.
-We still have our old GIC/mutual fund database going back to circa 1980 or so and they are on recipe cards!
-Yes, you heard right – recipe cards.
+Yes, you heard right – recipe cards!
 If a client bought a GIC or a mutual fund, their advisor wrote it down on a recipe card.
 One card per client.
 More cards if you were a HNW (High Net Worth) client.
 The interesting thing about this multi-platform database is that it never required constant upgrading or updates, never crashed and never required any computer power whatsoever.
 Most importantly, it works just as well today as it did decades ago.
 The cards do tell me that client name GICs and mutual fund purchases did at one time appear on the same statement and on the same recipe card.
-If an investor requested a statement, we photocopied the recipe card and gave a copy to the client.
-[Note: now we know why many computed mutual fund book values do not accurately reflect investor’s true costs – they were never entered on the dealer’s computers!]
+If an investor requested a statement, we photocopied the recipe card and gave a copy to the client. \[Note: we now know why many computed mutual fund book values do not accurately reflect investor’s true costs – they were never entered on our head office computers!

-Fast forward to the late ‘90’s and my firm at the time, eagerly joined the newly created SRO (Self Regulatory Organization) for mutual fund dealers around 1998.
-There was a condition though – a big one.
-The brand new MFDA (Mutual Fund Dealers Association) made a request to the dealer to divest all client-held GICs (half of the dealer’s total assets).
+The brand new MFDA (Mutual Fund Dealers Association) made a request (demand?) to the Dealer (our head office)r to divest all client-held GICs (half of the dealer’s total assets).
 It was determined that GICs are not mutual funds and they would have to go.
-All GICs from all dealers had to be to be purged from the dealer’s mutual fund statements and computer systems.
+All GICs from all dealers were to be to be purged from the dealer’s mutual fund statements and computer systems.
 From now on, the dealer’s mutual fund operation had to be kept separate and distinct from the client name GIC business.

-Although there was a predecessor association called the Federation of Canadian Independent Deposit Brokers going as far back at 1987, it is now known as the RDBA (Registered Deposit Brokers Association) which is the national professional standards association for deposit brokers.
+Although there was a predecessor association called the Federation of Canadian Independent Deposit Brokers going as far back at 1985, it is now known as the RDBA (Registered Deposit Brokers Association) which is the national professional standards association for deposit brokers.

 ***Question: Do I have to pay a commission to buy a GIC?***